Tombow Irojiten Colored Pencils

 Overall the application process is pretty smooth, albeit a bit waxy.
 This makes it much easier to be consistent with color for areas such as skyscapes and smooth, solid surfaces.
 The color can be a bit on the light side, so increased pressure might be necessary to get the desired color depths.
 The core is hard enough to hold up to many application cycles and it sharpens fairly easy.
 It would have been nice to have a hexagonal exterior to assist with handling but this is a minor complaint.

 Packaging and Presentation – 4.5/5

 These pencils come in an attractive case with grooved channels for each pencil.
-Depending on which set you get, the exterior of the case will have a different color tone to it which helps easily identify them and also makes them almost appear like a set of books.
+Depending on which set you go with, the exterior of the case will have a different color tone to it which helps easily identify them and also makes them almost appear like a set of books.
 The pencils themselves are very attractive.
 They have a white exterior with a colored base for identification purposes (although as mentioned earlier the color doesn’t exactly match what comes out on the paper).
 There is also the necessary information stamped on the side of the pencil in silver ink.

 Cost – 2.5/5

 These pencils are pretty expensive, getting well into the premium range.
 This puts them squarely in the price range of many of the top-of-the-line artist pencils on the market.
 When you are paying that much for a pencil you should expect a very high-quality product in all accounts.
 While these aren’t bad by any means it is hard to make a case for choosing these over some other options if you are looking to spend that much.